mieko/sr-captcha/index.md

 slurped it up, and added it to the corpus to train upon.
 Every now and then I'd solve a few dozen captchas.

 After a few hours of training, the per-character success rate was at 90%.

-Unfortunately, the average captcha was eight characters long, so its successful login rate, considering *all* characters had to be correct, was 0.90 \*\* 8, or 43%.
-The goal was already met, but this could be better.
+Unfortunately, the average captcha was nearly eight characters long, so its successful *login rate*, considering *all* characters had to be correct, was 0.90 \*\* 8, or 43%.
+My initial goal had been met, but I thought it could do better.

-Abusing the Dictionary and Exploiting the Letter Frequency of the English Language
+Exploiting the Dictionary and the Letter Frequency of English
 ----------------------

+At times, the neural network would come up with a nonsense candidate.
+Something weird that didn't match the format.
+It recognized characters independently, and joined the results together, with no larger context.

-Well, the "word" part of the captcha wasn't just random letters, they were words.
+But the "word" part of the captcha wasn't just random letters, they were words.
 Truncated words from a word list.
-I have a word list, and I can probably build one bigger than theirs with a bit of searching:
+I have a word list, and I can probably build one bigger than theirs with a bit of searching.
+So I collected a few and generated my master word list:

 ```bash
 cat /usr/share/dict/words *.txt | tr A-Z a-z | grep -v '[^a-z]' \
   | cut -c1-5 | grep '...' | sort | uniq > dict5.txt
 ```

-Now, assuming that my `dict5.txt` will contain every possible "word" part a captcha solution will contain, the client will at least know when it's not even worth a try.
+Then, I could assume that my `dict5.txt` contained every possible "word" component a captcha solution would contain.
+I could also consider candidates not in my dictionary as "weird", and get on to fixing them.

-The neural network came up with a candidate solution, but it's weird.
-It doesn't fit the format, or came up with a word that's not in its list.
-How many of those can be fixed?

 ```ruby
 # Returns the "word" and "number" part of a captcha separately.